This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Seal bag or cover and marinate in the fridge for 2 to 8 hours.
+• Seal the bag or cover the baking dish with plastic wrap and refrigerate for 2 to 10 hours.

-• Remove the chicken from the marinade and grill or cook until the internal temperature reaches 165ยฐF.
+• Remove the chicken from the marinade and grill or cook it until the internal temperature reaches 165°F on an instant-read thermometer.

 Notes